Article

 In severe cases, surgery may be necessary to correct structural abnormalities.

-Don’t ignore the uncomfortable sensation of food being stuck in your throat.
+Don't ignore the uncomfortable sensation of food being stuck in your throat.
 Set up an appointment at GastroDoxs today.
-Click here to book an appointment or call our office in Houston, Texas.
+Call Us to book an appointment.